Weather Averages for Malta in October

 Averages for Malta in October

-Octobers are often quite wet in Malta, thanks to a general increase in the frequency of southerly tracking rain-bearing low pressure systems from the North Atlantic Ocean, though there can be considerable variation from one October to the next, depending on how frequent and how far south the low pressure systems are.
-There is a mean monthly precipitation total of 90mm, spread over 10 days with measurable precipitation, implying that during a typical stay in Malta in October, it will rain in one day in three.
+October can be quite a rainy time for Malta, thanks to a general increase in the frequency of southerly tracking rain-bearing low pressure systems from the North Atlantic Ocean.
+Despite this, there can be considerable variation from one October to the next, depending on how frequent and how far south the low pressure systems are.

-Octobers are generally warm, rather than hot, with a mean maximum temperature of 24°C at Luqa Airport and a mean minimum of 17°C overnight.
-Temperatures in excess of 30°C are occasionally recorded, though, when a burst of southerly winds brings hot air up from northern Africa.
-The hot, dry and dusty sinoco wind occasionally crops up during October.
+Temperatures in excess of 30°C are occasionally recorded, when a burst of southerly winds brings hot air up from northern Africa.
+The hot, dry and dusty sirocco wind occasionally crops up during October.

 Dates for the diary